kilroy-code/distributed-security/README2.md

      *  It is secure because the materials stored there are encrypted and do not create a data leak vulnerability

-     *  By addressable we mean there is well-known location and communications protocol to access the materials
+     *  By addressable we mean there is a well-known location and communications protocol to access the materials

      *  By reliable we mean that the media at the location offers very high